Tattoo Equipment Evolution Part 4 featuring round shader tattoo needles – REBEL

 Choosing the Right REBEL Round Shader Cartridge

-While round shader cartridges range in size, REBEL focuses inventory on #10 (.30mm) cartridges.
-Smaller #8 sets (3–7 RS) offer minimal advantage for most artists.
-On the other hand, the largest #12 18RS cartridge provides little visible difference, so it is rarely worth stocking.
+While round shader cartridges come in a range of sizes, REBEL focuses its inventory on #10 (.30mm) cartridges.
+Smaller #8 BUGPIN sets (3–7 RS) offer minimal advantage for most artists.
+Conversely, the largest #12 POWER 18RS cartridge shows little visible difference in practice, competes directly with small magnum configurations, and is therefore not widely used.

-Consequently, the most practical choice for day-to-day work remains the #10 (.30mm) medium-taper round shader.
-In fact, most professional artists rely on this gauge for shading and color packing.
+As a result, the most practical choice for everyday work remains the #10 (.30mm) medium-taper round shader.
+In fact, most professional artists rely on this gauge for both shading and color packing.

 Here’s a complete look at the REBEL Round Shader Cartridge inventory, organized by size, count, and gauge.
 This chart makes it easy to match your preferred configuration with your shading needs.

-REBEL round shader tattoo needle inventory chart showing needle type and gauges
+REBEL round shader tattoo needle inventory chart showing Contact Span, Needle types and gauge

-REBEL round shader tattoo needle inventory chart illustrating #10 gauge and corresponding needle configurations
+REBEL round liner tattoo needle inventory chart illustrating all available contact span, gauge and corresponding needle configurations

 Conclusion